 Many people's experience is that computerized I Ching readings are just as valid and useful as those made using more traditional methods.

 To cast the oracle (all methods), hold your question clearly in your mind.
-When you feel the time is right, click the GO button to cast the hexagram(s).
+When you feel the time is right, cast the reading.
 You may have your own way of getting into the right frame of mind for the divination.
 Some people like to use a simple meditation or some kind of personal ritual.